kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

 1. **400 Bad Request:** This status code indicates the request was invalid or couldn't be processed.
 The response body will include an **error message**, which in this case is **Invalid date format**.
 Please use **YYYY-MM-DD**.

-### HTTP 500 Internal Server Error
+#### HTTP 500 Internal Server Error

+The server return the `500 Internal Server Error`, indicating that the API is currently down and unable to process the request.

 [![500 Internal Server Error](./img/3rd-party-api-access-19.png)](./img/3rd-party-api-access-19.png)

-1. **500 Internal Server Error:** The server returned a 500 Internal Server Error, indicating that the API is currently down and unable to process the request.

 ### After receiving the 200 OK status code, the user will be able to perform the following actions: